-Adrian College's Department of Accountancy, Business, and Economics offers highly competitive programs that develop corporate, business and functional strategy competency, emphasize the critical nature of the changing global economy and foster a commitment to ethical behavior and lifelong learning.
+Undergraduate business degrees from Adrian College's Department of Accounting, Business, and Economics offer highly competitive courses that develop corporate, business, accounting and functional strategy competency.
+Accounting and business degrees emphasize the critical nature of the changing global economy and foster a commitment to ethical behavior and lifelong learning.

 Undergraduate Business Administration Degrees